kirilkhalil/reread_neural/README.md

 - 03.04.2023: Usage requires a corpus/library of words in a text file with each word being the same length with no special characters (including ä, ö , å).
 This is read as the input data.
 Working example to run is: 'zero_deck.py' for the zero deck example.
+- 24.04.2023: Current working script is: 'one_deck.py' and the required inputs are provided.
+'positional_supervised_corpus.rtf' for inputs and 'labels.rtf' for target outputs.
+You can make your own similar data by using the: 'mod_inputs.py' -file to create inputs and target outputs from a corpus with the restrictions mentioned in the 03.04.2023 entry.

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------